Data Note: Donor Funding for the Current Ebola Response in the DRC

 |NOTES: Reflects support for public health response activities; the current plan is complemented by a broader strategy that addresses additional activities related to the response.
 DRC: Democratic Republic of the Congo.|

 Donors met the funding requests in the first two plans and mostly met that of the third plan.
-As of the end of September, they have provided $58.8 million toward the fourth plan, which requests $287.6 million for public health response activities from July through December 2019.
+As of early December, they have provided at least $148.3 million (via WHO) toward the fourth plan, which requests $287.6 million for public health response activities from July through December 2019.

 Key Issues for the U.S. and Other Stakeholders